-If your lights go out, this is the general process we follow to get your power back.
+If your lights go out, below is the general process we follow to get your power back.
 Also, see our video on 7 things you should know about how we restore power to get answers to common questions.

 Our dispatchers will use our smart meter data, along with information from customers to confirm an outage and dispatch a crew to investigate.
 Once a crew is on the way to your outage, we’ll update the outage status to crew on their way so you know we’re on the way.
 Once they’ve arrived, we’ll update to say crew on site.

 Our crews will arrive on the scene of an outage to determine the cause and the repairs required to get power back.
 In some cases, the cause is obvious, such as a fallen tree or branch on a line.
 Or it could be more difficult to determine, especially if equipment is underground.

 If a major storm has caused damage to our transmission system, we may have to bring in helicopters or specialized equipment to allow our crews to survey the damage in hard-to-access areas.

 While we do our best to provide an accurate estimate, unexpected challenges or other variables can impact these estimates.
 A major storm that has caused significant damage to our system will affect our restoration times and we must prioritize what we tackle first.

 Crews work on making repairs.
 This may include replacing broken or damaged equipment.
 Repair times vary depending on the cause of the outage and certain repairs can be lengthy, for example, replacing a broken power pole can take up to eight hours to complete.

 When possible, we’ll perform ‘switching’, which involves temporarily moving customers on to another circuit to provide them power while we work on these more lengthy repairs.

 Once repairs are complete and we test to make sure things are working, your power is restored and our crews move on to the next outage.